 RECURRING COSTS – ANNUAL REVIEW SAVES BIG

-❏ Today I’m speaking on Recurring Costs – Annual Review Saves Big Bucks.
-In under an hour each year, you could save yourself thousands or even tens of thousands of dollars!
-Check if your Financial Calendar has MRC Review.
-If not, you could have a big leak in your financials!
-I’m going to explain why you could be losing hundreds, if not tens of thousands, of dollars every year.
-Then you’re going to learn how quickly you can plug that big financial leak!
+❏ I’m speaking about recurring costs: An annual review saves big bucks.
+You could save yourself thousands or tens of thousands of dollars in under an hour each year!
+Check if your financial calendar has an MRC review.
+If not, you could have a significant leak in your financials!
+I will explain why you could lose hundreds, if not tens of thousands, of dollars annually.
+Then, you’ll learn how quickly you can plug that big financial leak!

 At IdeaToGrowth.com, we are here to help.

-As the Founder and CEO of IdeaToGrowth.com, my goal is to be there with the right kind of help at the right time for Executives.
+As the founder and CEO of IdeaToGrowth.com, I aim to be there for executives with the right kind of help at the right time.
 I write about many common business challenges businesses of all sizes will face.
-Executives who follow me and read my posts will find many answers to problems they are facing today.
-If you like my articles and need hands-on help, reach out to me.
+Executives who follow me and read my posts will find many answers to the problems they face today.
+If you like my articles and need hands-on help, contact me.

 Monthly Recurring Costs (MRC)

-Most of have many Monthly Recurring Costs (MRC) in our businesses and personal life.
-For example, nearly all the software that we use is Subscription based.
-In the past, this was not always true.
+Most of us have many monthly recurring costs (MRC) in our businesses and personal lives.
+For example, nearly all the software that we use is subscription-based.
+In the past, this was only sometimes true.
 In the past, you could buy a copy of Microsoft Windows or Office and use it forever.
 This business model proved not to be sustainable.
-When a newer software version launched, many customers would not upgrade if they deemed a product to be “good enough.”
-Good enough mindsets sometimes led to a business dying for lack of revenue.
-The solution was the Software as a Service (SaaS) business model.
+When a newer software version launched, many customers would not upgrade if they deemed a product “good enough.”
+Good enough mindsets sometimes lead to a business dying of a lack of revenue.
+The solution was the software-as-a-service (SaaS) business model.
 The SaaS business model is now standard for virtually every software company.

 Fire and Forget Lockup Strategy

-Most subscriptions get quoted as a Monthly Use Fee.
-Sometimes the subscriptions can be paid annually for a discount.
-Typically the annual quote is “Get 12 Months for the Price of 10 Months”.
-This pricing method locks in a customer for 12 months by offering a discount.
-Often this discount is tied to a personal or corporate credit card.
-A component of the discount includes contractual wording that “auto-renews” the service at the “then current price” until service is canceled in advance.
-Its a “fire and forget” method of getting a customer using your software.
-Once they sign up for a year, when renewal time comes around, it just happens without the customer having to think about it.
+Most subscriptions get quoted as a monthly use fee.
+Sometimes, the subscriptions can be paid annually for a discount.
+Typically, the annual quote is “Get 12 Months for the Price of 10 Months.”.
+This pricing method locks in customers for 12 months by offering a discount.
+Often, this discount is tied to a personal or corporate credit card.
+A discount component includes contractual wording that “auto-renews” the service at the “then-current price” until the service is canceled in advance.
+It’s a “fire and forget” method of getting a customer to use your software.
+Once they sign up for a year, when renewal time comes around, it happens without the customer thinking about it.
 Great for the SaaS company.
-Not necessarily so great for the SaaS customer – you!
+Not necessarily so great for the SaaS customer—you

 MRC – Expense or Capital Items

 Over time, a company’s MRC can become a significant part of its budget.
-SaaS is often treated as an Expense and not a Capital Item on a budget.
-Typically Capital Items get a much closer look at the Annual Budgeting Process than Expense Items.
-The annual budgeting process is too deep of a subject to cover in this post but felt it essential to mention herein.
-You should review with your CPA if your MRC items are being correctly categorized as an Expense Item or should be listed as a Capital Item.
+SaaS is often treated as an expense rather than a capital item on a budget.
+Capital items get a much closer look at the annual budgeting process than expense items.
+The annual budgeting process is too deep of a subject to cover in this post, but it was essential to mention it herein.
+You should review with your CPA if your MRC items are being correctly categorized as expense items or should be listed as capital items.

 Recurring Costs Review Strategy

-I am a firm believer in adding every MRC item to your Financial Calendar.
-Most business financial calendars only include a few things.
-IRS and state taxes, quarterly and annual budget reviews, and financial press release dates are the most common.
-Add the MRC Review date to it.
-If you haven’t done this before, start today.
-Later, schedule it as part of your annual budget creation process.
+I firmly believe in adding every MRC item to your financial calendar.
+Most business economic calendars only include a few things.
+The most common are the IRS and state taxes, quarterly and annual budget reviews, and financial press release dates.
+Add the MRC review date to it.
+If this is your first time doing this, start today.
+Later, could you schedule it as part of your annual budget creation process?

-Start today by creating a list of all of your monthly recurring charges.
-Your bookkeeper should be able to pull most of this from credit card statement if you’re paying monthly.
-For those MRC services you’re paying annually to get a discount, your bookkeeper may need some guidance from various department heads.
+You can start today by creating a list of your monthly recurring charges.
+Your bookkeeper should be able to pull most of this from your credit card statement if you’re paying monthly.
+Your bookkeeper may need guidance from various department heads for those MRC services you’re paying annually to get a discount.

-Now put each item on the Calendar and mark it as a Monthly Recurring Cost or an Annual Recurring Cost.
-Include in the calendar event what you paid initially and what you pay now that the discount period has ended.
-If the difference in annual dollars is a hundred dollars or more, you may want to investigate.
+Could you put each item on the calendar and mark it as a monthly or annual recurring cost?
+Could you include in the calendar what you paid initially and now that the discount period has ended?
+You should investigate if the difference in yearly dollars is a hundred or more.
 How does one best look at a better price?
 Check online for any current discounts.
 Call the provider and tell them the rate is too high and you need a better price, or you’ll have to investigate taking your business elsewhere.
-If you are non-profit, do they have a non-profit discount that you are not using?
-Is there a competing service that you can switch to quickly without significant retraining or disruption?
+Do they have a non-profit discount you are not using if you are a non-profit?
+Can you switch to a competing service quickly without significant retraining or disruption?

 Conclusion

-I hope I have educated you on Recurring Costs – Annual Review Saves Big Bucks.
+I hope I have educated you on Recurring Costs: An Annual Review Saves Big Bucks.
 Nearly every company that I coach was not doing this practice before my suggestion.
-Every one of them that took some time to look at their MRC found hundreds to thousands of dollars in annual savings!
+All of them who looked at their MRC found hundreds to thousands of dollars in annual savings!

 100% FREE GOOGLE PAGE RANK ANALYSIS